 Reserving a table is a wise idea for most of Orlando's finest restaurants, but in most cases, you can wait to make same-day reservations.
-You'll find, of course, some exceptions to this rule, and I note them in the appropriate restaurant reviews.
+I note the exceptions to this rule in the appropriate restaurant reviews.

 Advanced Dining Reservations (previously known as Priority Seating) is the only option available at most Disney properties.
 This practice is Mickey's way of saying that you get the next available table after you arrive (at your prearranged arrival time).
 Understand, however, that you'll probably still have to wait 10 to 15 minutes after you get to the restaurant before actually being seated.
-I recommend that you always call as far ahead as possible to make an Advanced Dining Reservation (in most cases, you're able to make arrangements 180 days out).
-If you try walking in off the street to find a table, you may not get one before your stomach starts growling at you (if you get one at all).
-Call 3 407-939-3463 to stake a claim to a table at Mickey's place.
-If you're staying at a WDW resort, you can make Advanced Dining Reservations at the hotel's Guest Relations desk, with the concierge, or dial 3 55 from your room phone and arrange it yourself.
+I recommend that you call a 407-939-3463 as far ahead as possible to make Advanced Dining Reservations (in most cases, you're able to make arrangements 180 days out).
+If you're staying at a WDW resort, you can make Advanced Dining Reservations at the hotel's Guest Relations desk, with the concierge, or by dialing a 55 from your room phone.

-Don't even think of showing up for a Disney character meal (see "Dining with Disney Characters" at the end of this chapter) without an Advanced Dining Reservation made far in advance if you want to ensure you get a table.
-In years past, some of the meals took Advanced Dining Reservations up to two years ahead of time - and many booked up within minutes.
-Now the window of time has been reduced to only 180 days, and it's essential that you begin calling the moment the phone lines open (7 a.m.) as you will be one of thousands vying for a table for character meals.
+Don't even think of showing up for a Disney character meal (see "Dining with Disney Characters," at the end of this chapter) without an Advanced Dining Reservation made far in advance - they're sometimes accepted 180 days ahead of time, and it's essential that you begin calling the moment the phone lines open (7 a.m.).

-You can also make Advanced Dining Reservations after you're inside the Disney parks - best done immediately upon your arrival.
-At Epcot, make reservations at the WorldKey interactive terminals at Guest Relations in Innoventions East, at WorldKey Information Service satellites located on the main concourse to the World Showcase, at Germany in the World Showcase, or at the restaurants themselves.
-In the Magic Kingdom, you can sign up at Guest Relations inside City Hall or at the restaurants.
-For Disney's Hollywood Studios, reserve a table via Guest Relations just beyond the entrance near Hollywood Junction or at the restaurants.
-At Animal Kingdom, reserve at Guest Relations near the entrance.
+You can also make Advanced Dining Reservations after you're inside the Disney parks - best done immediately upon arrival.
+At Epcot, make reservations at the WorldKey interactive terminals at Guest Relations in Innoventions East, at WorldKey Information Service satellites on the main concourse to the World Showcase, at Germany in the World Showcase, or at the restaurants themselves.
+In the Magic Kingdom, sign up at Guest Relations inside City Hall or at the restaurants.
+At Disney's Hollywood Studios, reserve a table via Guest Relations just beyond the entrance near Hollywood Junction or at the restaurants.
+At Disney's Animal Kingdom, reserve at Guest Relations near the entrance.

-Worried that WDW can't entertain your vegetarian taste buds?
-Looking for kosher food?
-Disney can usually handle those diets and other special ones (for people who need fat-free or sugar-free meals, or for folks who have allergies or are lactose intolerant, for example), as long as guests give Disney advance notice - usually no more than 24 hours.
-It's a good idea to discuss these requirements when you make your Advanced Dining Reservation arrangements.
-Select counter-service eateries now offer specialty food items on their menu (check your park map for details on which ones and what they offer).
-If you're not staying at WDW, call T 407-939-3463.
+Disney can usually handle vegetarian, kosher, and other special diets (for people who need sugar-free meals, for example, or for folks who have allergies or are lactose intolerant), as long as guests give advance notice - usually no more than 24 hours.
+It's a good idea to discuss these requirements when you make your Advanced Dining Reservations.
+Select counter-service eateries offer specialty items on their menus as well (check your park map for details on which ones and what they offer).
+If you're not staying at WDW, call A 407-939-3463.

 Trying to eat healthy?
 Think it's impossible at the theme parks?
 Well, it's not.
-In an effort to promote better eating habits, Disney kids' meal menus have been revised; children's entrees feature healthy food items like low-fat milk, 100 percent fruit juice, water, and sides like unsweetened applesauce, veggies, and fresh fruit as standard kids' meal menu items.
-Soda pop and French fries are still available, but only upon request.
-In addition, all WDW restaurants (in the theme parks and at the resorts) are currently in the midst of transitioning to become entirely trans fat-free (a trend that is beginning to take place in restaurants all over the country - not to mention at other area theme parks).
-Universal Orlando has followed suit, also eliminating trans fats in their menu items at parks and resort restaurants.
-Even SeaWorld now features an eatery with an entire menu dedicated to healthy dining options.
+In an effort to promote better eating habits, Disney kids' menus have been revised.
+Healthy items like low-fat milk, 100 percent fruit juice, water, and sides like unsweetened applesauce, veggies, and fresh fruit are now standard on kids' menus.
+Soda pop and fries are still available, but only upon request.

+In addition, all WDW restaurants (in the theme parks and at the resorts) are currently in the midst of transitioning to become entirely trans-fatfree.
+Universal Orlando has followed suit, also eliminating trans fats in its menu items at parks and resort restaurants.
+Even SeaWorld now features an eatery with an entire menu dedicated to healthy options.